-- Should local language or official language or international language be the medium of instruction (MOI)? - Should we use language as a subject of study or a MOI?
+- Latentious, and the debate between national languages and mother - Mark - Should local language or official language or international language be the medium of instruction (MOI)? - Should we use language as a subject of study or a MOI?

-Topic 100 Medium of Instruction
+Medium of Instruction

-- What is the appropriate level to shift from MT NL IL? - When and for how long should the MT be used as a MOI and taught as a subject? - When and how should English be introduced as a subject and as a MOI? - What about the right of ethnic minorities to have primary education in their own mother tongue? - Should it be the mother tongue of the majority of students whereby it would not be fair to some of the students whose mother tongue is different; or should it be Urdu the lingua franca and the national language; or should it be English
+- What is the appropriate level to shift from MT NL IL? - When and for how long should the MT be and taught as a subject? - When and how should English be introduced as a subject and as a MOI? - What about the right of ethnic minorities to have primary education in their own mother tongue? - Should it be the mother tongue of the majority of students whereby it would not be fair to some of the students whose mother tongue is different; or should it be Urdu the lingua franca and the national language; or should it be English

-Topic 101 Why Mother Tongue?
+Why Mother Tongue?